marvinobig/recipes-wa/README.md

 First download project from Github by going over to the green 'code' button and downloading the zip file.
 Once downloaded, extract the folder.

-Use the package manager [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install Recipes.
+Use the package manager [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install Recipe's dependencies.

 ```terminal
 npm install